opi-lab/ml4sp-2021/assignment1.md

 <h3>Matlab Instructions</h3>

-You can read a wav file into matlab as follows:
+You can read a wav file into Matlab as follows:

 	[s,fs] = wavread('filename');
 	s = resample(s,16000,fs)